zhengfangyu/zhengfangyu.github.io/_pages/about.md

 I received Bachelor’s Degree from the University of Science and Technology of China (USTC) and received Ph.D. from the University of Chinese Acadamy of Sciences (UCAS).

-My research interests lie in the general area of cryptography and security, particularly in applied cryptography, cryptographic engineering, cryptographic testing, and evaluation, as well as high-performance cryptographic computing.
+My research interests lie in the general area of cryptography and security, particularly in applied cryptography, cryptographic engineering, cryptographic testing and evaluation, as well as high-performance cryptographic computing.
 My publications include TIFS, ACSAC, ESORICS, IPDPS, ICPP, ISC, SCN, Securecomm, etc.

-My job focuses on applying cryptography in reality.
+My job focuses on **applying cryptography in reality**.
 Parts of my achievements include:
 * High-performance cryptographic servers (20Mops+ of digital signature and FIPS 140 certificated).
 * Secure and fast software cryptographic implementations (numberous publications and implementations).
 * Cryptography evaluation methods (2 fundamental standards, i.e., GB/T 37092 and GB/T 39786).